Last Updated on March 8, 2021 by Julia Wilson

 All cats (purebred or not) evolved from one common ancestor and from there, they evolved into separate breeds via a series of genetic mutations or selective breeding.

 There is no one type with the domestic; they come in all sizes and shapes.
-Mostly they are an average-sized cat and weigh between 4 – 6 kg.
+Mostly they are average-sized and weigh between 4 – 6 kg.
 Males are usually larger than females.

 There is nothing extreme about these cats; domestic shorthairs are well proportioned.
 Eye colour can range from gold through to green and blue.
 Some domestics even have odd eyes.
 One green, one blue.
 All coat-colours and patterns can be found in the domestic, including solids, tabby, bi-colour and pointed cats.